conan-io/conan-io.github.io/_posts/2019-06-12-Getting-started-conan-clion-plugin.markdown

 </p>

-Also the plugin allows to link Conan profiles to the CLion ones, so you can change the settings of you build right from the IDE and have the the packages for your dependencies installed right away.
+Also the plugin allows to link Conan profiles to the CLion ones, so you can change the settings of you build right from the IDE and have the packages for your dependencies installed right away.

 You can check all the details of the plugin and how to set it up in ["Getting Started with the Conan CLion Plugin"](https://blog.jetbrains.com/clion/2019/05/getting-started-with-the-conan-clion-plugin) posted